Alndaly/qin-cli/README.md

 - The default configuration file is `~/.qin/config.json`.
 - The default temporary trash folder is `~/.qin/trash`.

+If you need the image upload function of this project, please make sure to configure the `oss` related fields in the `config.json` file.

 ## Download

 ### Download from pip (Recommended)